 Bailiffs appearing on your doorstep to recover a debt can be a scary and daunting experience.
 Knowing your rights will go a long way to help you deal with the situation.
 Remember, bailiffs have limited powers and MUST adhere to the laws that govern them.

-This page will help you understand your rights when dealing with a bailiff and what they can and cannot do.
+Our guide to bailiffs will help you understand your rights when dealing with a bailiff and what they can and cannot do.
 We cover:

-The page concentrates on what you should do if you are being pursued by a bailiff for a single debt.
+The guide concentrates on what you should do if you are being pursued by a bailiff for a single debt.
 If you are being chased by bailiffs for multiple debts it could be a sign that you need to assess your financial situation and should take action to clear your debts.

 A bailiff is an individual who is legally authorised to recover an outstanding debt.
 Bailiffs will contact you directly to ask for payment of the debt.